Table of Contents

 The most exciting aspect of growing a Kratom tree is harvest time.
 For Kratom connoisseurs, the ability to develop leaves into tea is one of the main reasons they grow Kratom trees.
 Harvesting is a crucial part of this process, and it doesn’t happen at just any time.

 It can take a long time, and much patience before the Kratom tree is ready for harvest.
 For maturity purposes, it can take up to two years and ten to twenty feet in height for maturation to happen within a Kratom tree.
 However, Kratom leaves can be harvested within a year, and the best way to know when the tree is ready for harvest is right before the leaves begin to fall off.
 The active ingredient in the Kratom leaves, also known as mitragyna, is the most active right before the leaves detach themselves from the tree.
 However, if your Kratom tree begins to flower (although this will be an unusual occurrence), it doesn’t necessarily mean your tree is ready for harvest.
 One must be sure to harvest only the fully developed leaves from the tree.
-Through careful consideration of their plant, and watch the leaves drop naturally, one can get a proper calculation as to when it is time for harvest.
+Through careful consideration of their plant, and watching the leaves drop naturally, one can get a proper calculation as to when it is time for harvest.

 After harvest, the grower can harvest their leaves and create a tea.
 There are several options here because the stem and veins contain different alkaloid properties than the leaves.
 Do not throw anything away.
 If the harvester is efficient, they will take their time and separate the stem and vein from the leaves and enjoy both sets of alkaloid properties, or be able to enjoy them together in the future.
 Using a grinder or other tool that can turn the leaves into a fine powder is also essential for creating excellent Kratom tea.